Exclusive: Bank of America to hire 50 bankers for Asia dealmaking team in 2020 - sources

 A third of BofA’s new hires in Asia will be senior bankers, including managing directors, for its merger and acquisitions advisory and capital markets businesses, mainly in Hong Kong, Singapore and Australia, the people told Reuters.

-BofA’s hiring tally for the year could change depending on the deals momentum, said two of the people, who spoke on condition of anonymity as the plans are still confidential.
+BofA’s hiring tally for the year could change depending on the deals’ momentum, said two of the people, who spoke on condition of anonymity as the plans are still confidential.

 Deals involving Asia-Pacific firms worldwide fell in 2019 amid the U.S.-China trade war and tighter regulatory scrutiny.
 But after a Phase 1 agreement between the world’s two biggest economies, trade tensions have eased, which should bode well for dealmaking.